-I travelled down to Shoreditch to find out more of what this Indian/Iranian sensation was all about.
+Last year I travelled down to Shoreditch to find out a little more of what this Indian/Iranian sensation was all about.

 Irani Cafes are said to originate from Zoroastrian (An old and now extinct religion) Irani immigrants, who moved to what’s now India and Pakistan, during the 19th Century.

 Once in their hundreds, they are now in huge decline, mainly due to younger generations opting to take on higher paid jobs elsewhere, rather than continue the family business.
 One of the oldest Irani Cafes is in Mumbai (Bombay) and is said to be well over 100 years old.
 They serve lots of Chai (An Indian Spiced Tea), Pau’s (A type of butty) and Pilaf rice dishes – along with sweets and biscuits.

 Dishoom’s aim was to take this old Irani Café concept and bring it to the masses in the UK, wanting to create the same homely, informal and friendly setting, where you can enjoy authentic flavours in a sociable environment.